Learn more about genealogy

 When you first began researching your family tree – whether just a few days ago or several decades past, it’s likely you began by collecting letters, photographs, certificates, and news clippings from around the house.
-As you expand your family research beyond home memorabilia, there are a range of government resources which are particularly well suited for family history research.
+While each record type offers something unique, few are as important to family history as census records.

 Walt Disney in the 1930 U.S. census

 Although vital records (birth, marriage, and death certificates) are official sources that document one event for a specific individual, census records capture an entire population at a specified time and place, thereby providing an overall picture of entire family groups.

 Passenger lists to the United States and Canada, U.S. immigration and naturalization records, and U.S. census records are the most popular among genealogists.
 Luckily they are now readily available on findmypast.com, and with just a name or keyword search, you can likely find one or more family members listed among the many millions of names dutifully recorded decades earlier.